Fleli/PMax/README.md

 The compiler itself is found in `Sources/PMax/Compiler`.
 It is quite large, so it is further explained in the `Documents` folder.

 Importing libraries is handled by a preprocessor, found in `Sources/PMax/Preprocessor`.
-This code implements parser calls, assembly code and entry point extraction, and transitive library resolution (not implemented yet).
+This code implements parser calls, assembly code and entry point extraction, and transitive library resolution (coming later).

-Lastly, the `Shared` folder contains tools used throughout or related to the compiler.
+Finally, the `Shared` folder contains tools used throughout or related to the compiler.
 Examples include the `PMaxError` protocol, token filtering, and profiling.

 ## Standard Library